naturalprogrammer/spring-lemon/README.md

 # Spring Lemon (under construction)

-When developing a *REST API* for your *single page* or *mobile applications* using Spring Framework, you will need to do many subtle configurations.
+When developing a *REST API* for your *single page* or *mobo* applications using Spring Framework, you will need to do many subtle configurations.
 You will also need to lay out some good patterns, base classes and utilities to elegantly handle validation, security etc.

 All these configurations and code would be common to all your applications.
 Not only that, most of the user module, e.g. sign up, change password etc. would also be common.